 - A chassis (something to attach everything to – a lot of kits come with a chassis, but you can make do with an ice cream tub or cardboard box!)

 - A motor controller board.
 There are several available, including the one that comes with CamJam EduKit 3.
-Ryanteck has a classic one while the Picocon from 4tronix is probably the cheapest out there.
+The Picocon from 4tronix is probably the cheapest out there.
+More advanced ones include the Thunderborg from PiBorg and the PiCon Zero from 4tronix.
 Alternatively, build your own driver with a chip.

 - Wires or jumper cables to connect the controller board/circuit to the motors.

 - Cable ties, sellotape, gaffer tape, blu-tack (you need to fix everything to the chassis somehow!)

 - A controller of some sort (you could control your robot from a laptop keyboard, a tablet, a mobile phone, a Wii controller, a Bluetooth controller or something else!)
+The Pi Hut does a wireless controller which is very popular.
 Take a look at Brian Corteil’s excellent guide to remote control options.

 The easiest way to get started with robotics is to get hold of a kit and follow the instructions on the supplier’s site.
 There are a few kits out there, but here are a few recommendations, not in any particular order: